-Faculty networks represent opportunities to engage with colleagues around issues on and off campus.
-They provide an important connection point for faculty with shared interests, they are integral to the campus community and amplify the faculty voice on campus.
-Some faculty networks also engage in opportunities for professional development of members, advocacy for issues and engagement with university administration.
+Faculty networks are open to any member of the university community and offer an important connection point for faculty and staff with shared interests, supporting a healthy and engaged campus community.
+Some faculty networks also engage in opportunities for professional development of members and engagement with university administration.

 Academic Professional Track (APT) Faculty Network